WeilabMSU/SVS/README.md

 # SVS
-SVSBI: Sequence-based virtual screening of biomolecular interactions
+Models and optimization methods for SVSBI: Sequence-based virtual screening of biomolecular interactions.
+Additional code and data will be provided upon request to shenli2@msu.edu.